AdaCore/spark2014/docs/lrm/source/packages.rst

       aspect specification.

    f.
 At least one state abstraction mentioned in the Global aspect
-      aspect specification shall be unmentioned in the Refined_Global aspect specification.
+      specification shall be unmentioned in the Refined_Global aspect specification.
 [This usually follows as a consequence of other rules, but not in some cases involving optionally refinable state abstractions where the option is declined.]